 By assuming a starting position that is at ABSOLUTE zero, you really need to do the bare minimum in order to call it a win.
-This is my strategy with cleaning the house.
-It’s not until I see flies circling, the bathroom smells more like a port-a-john and the laundry pile qualifies for it’s own zip code that I will actually entertain the idea of cleaning.
+This is my strategy for cleaning the house.
+It’s not until I see flies circling, the bathroom smells more like a port-a-john and the laundry pile qualifies for its own zip code that I will actually entertain the idea of cleaning.
 And at that point, if at the end of my cleaning spree, there are still streaky mirrors and the floor isn’t quite crumb-free, no one will dare call me on it.
 They are all just happy at that point to be able to remove the clothespins from their noses.

-Same thing goes with decorating.
+The same thing goes with decorating.
 When the room BEFORE looks like it crawled out of another decade, or had a case of Pepto explode in it, you really only need slap some paint on a wall, throw a small set of legos in there and maybe a bedspread that isn’t pink, and he’s gonna think you are a flipping genius.
 SCORE.